 Steven Graff is at home on stage, over the airwaves and in the classroom.
 His appearances on the Nickelodeon Channel and the QE2 enlightened audiences with his interpretive performances, and recent tours of China, Norway, Japan, Italy, Israel and in cities across the U.S. have thrilled music-lovers everywhere.

 A sought-after recitalist and chamber musician, Graff has performed at Weill, Zankel and Stern Auditorium at Carnegie Hall, Lang Recital Hall and the Kaye Playhouse at Hunter College, Merkin and Alice Tully Halls in New York City and his performances have been broadcast in Oslo and Honolulu, on New York radio stations WQXR and WNCN, and Chicago's WFMT.

-A champion of new music, Graff has premiered and recorded contemporary works, most recently on the Centaur, Capstone, Zimbel and Convivium labels.
+A champion of new music, Graff has premiered and recorded contemporary works on the Centaur, Capstone, Zimbel and Convivium labels.
 His most recent John Carbon CD, "Astro Dogs & Other Piano Works," will be distributed by Naxos.
 Having studied with Adele Marcus, Beveridge Webster and Herbert Stessin, and performed in master classes for Leon Fleisher, Menahem Pressler and Misha Dichter, Graff often leads his own master classes at colleges and universities, most recently at Franklin and Marshall College and at the University of Arizona at Flagstaff.

 Steven Graff is a Steinway Artist.